fsasm/Compr-MIPS/Readme.md

 * `mandelbrot`: calculates the mandelbrot fractal.
 It contains heavy fixed point arithmetic workload.
 * `qsort`: quick sort
 * `md5`, `sha1`, `sha256`, `sha512`: calculates the cryptographic hash value of the data block. `sha512` uses 64-bit arithmetic

+## How to compile
+For the tools only a C99 compiler with POSIX extension is needed.
+To compile just execute `make` in every tool folder.
+The toy benchmark needs a cross-compiler that targets bare-metal MIPS-I and not some hosted target.
+GCC will have the `mips-unknown-elf` prefix when it targets bare-metal MIPS-I. The toy benchmark was tested with GCC 5.2.0 from crosstool-NG and probably newer version will also work.
+Please read the documentation of crosstool-NG to learn on how to create the correct cross-compiler.